drxspace/cronoconky/README.md

 ### CHANGES in version 2.1

 2013-12-19
-· Changes in the way that lua scripts are called.
+· Changes inthe way that lua scripts are called.
 This impacts the way that the clock is shaped -in a better order